Skip to main content

 The Body’s Internal Thermostat

-Consider the body’s as an internal thermostat.
+Consider the body’s metabolic rate as an internal thermostat.
 When you restrict calories, this thermostat often lowers, reducing the amount of energy expended at rest.
 This metabolic slowdown is a key component of the adaptive response.
 Your body becomes more efficient, requiring fewer calories to perform basic functions.

 This efficiency, while beneficial in times of famine, becomes a significant hurdle when aiming for sustained weight management.
 The signals driving this adjustment are primarily hormonal, orchestrated by glands throughout the endocrine system.